BlueBoxWare/TocMe/README.md

 ### Specifying options

-In the tocme task, default options can be specified for all documents:
+In the `tocme` specification, default options can be specified for all documents:

 ```gradle
 tocme {